cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

     Tartakower](https://en.wikipedia.org/wiki/Savielly_Tartakower) in 1925 to
     modernize chess theory.
-The images in this chapter are details from the hand-colored print *Le Sortie de l'opéra en l'an 2000* (Leaving the opera in the year 2000) by Albert Robida, ca 1902 ([Library of Congress](http://www.loc.gov/pictures/item/2007676247/)).
+The images in this chapter are details from the hand-colored print *Le Sortie de l'opéra en l'an 2000* (Leaving the opera in the year 2000) by Albert Robida, ca 1902 (source: [Library of Congress](http://www.loc.gov/pictures/item/2007676247/)).

 This guide is aimed both at beginners who are keen to learn best practises from